nrwl/nx/docs/shared/concepts/sync-generators.md

 ## Task Sync Generators

 Sync generators can be associated with a particular task.
-Nx will ensure that the sync generator is run before the task is executed.
+Nx will ensure that the sync generator is run before the task is executed (unless `sync.applyChanges` is set to `false` in `nx.json`).
 This is similar to the `dependsOn` property, but for generators instead of task dependencies.

 To [register a generator](/extending-nx/recipes/register-sync-generator) as a sync generator for a particular task, add the generator to the `syncGenerators` property of the task configuration.